-63. How will SUD providers distinguish between the two types of care coordination activities in the SUD system?
-Updated 9/6/2023
+56. How will SUD providers distinguish between the two types of care coordination activities in the SUD system?

-Prior to 7/1/23, ACBH had two care coordination codes for each LOC.
-They were case management: care coordination and case management: service coordination.
-Case management: care coordination was used when claiming for care coordination activities within the ACBH SUD network.
-Case Management: Service Coordination was used when claiming for care coordination activities with a provider outside of the ACBH SUD Network.
+Currently ACBH has two care coordination codes for each LOC.
+They are case management: care coordination and case management: service coordination.
+Case management: care coordination is used when claiming for care coordination activities within the ACBH SUD network.
+Case Management: Service Coordination is used when claiming for care coordination activities with a provider outside of the ACBH SUD Network.

-After 7/1/23, outpatient SUD providers should use T1017 Targeted Case Management in place of Case Management Care Coordination and H2021 Community-Based Wrap-Around Services in place of Case Management: Service Coordination.
-SUD providers may also use the other identified care coordination codes as defined in DHCS' DMC-ODS billing manual.
+After 7/1/23, outpatient SUD providers may use T1017 Targeted Case Management in place of Case Management Care Coordination and H2021 Community-Based Wrap-Around Services in place of Case Management: Service Coordination.
+After 7/1/23 SUD residential programs will no longer claim care coordination services separately and will document those services on their daily note.

-64. How do SUD providers claim for recovery services?
+57. How do SUD providers claim for recovery services?